Additi Gupta & Kabir Chopra’s Wedding: Meet The Bride Squad! (PICS)

 Anita & Rohit

 Anita was accompanied by her husband Rohit Reddy to Additi and Kabir's wedding.
 Rohit shared the picture and wrote, "Coz twinning is so passé..." - (sic).
-Anita looked beautiful in a yellow dress, while Rohit looked dapper in black attire.
+Anita looked beautiful in a yellow dress, while Rohit looked dapper in a black attire.

 Krystle Dsouza